 Community Colleges.
 A maximum of 64 semester hours are accepted as lower-division credit when transferred from community, junior, or two-year colleges.
+Up to eight additional hours may be accepted when part of formal articulation agreements.

 Community college students who plan to transfer to ASU at the end of their first or second years are strongly advised to plan their community college courses to meet the requirements of the curricula they select.